This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Location: It’s a twelve-minute drive east of Jasper on Maligne Lake Road.

 Parking: There is ample parking for cars.
-It’s a bit more cramped for trailers but might be doable if you go early or later in the day.
+It’s a bit more cramped for trailers, but it might be doable if you go early or later in the day.

-Washrooms: They have outhouses at the trailhead but they are often locked.
+Washrooms: There are outhouses available at the trailhead, but they are often locked.

 Best Jasper Hikes: Opal Hills